- Current Position

 B.A.
 University of South Carolina – History and Political Science

-Patrick Kelly works in a hybrid role teaching AP U.S. Government and Politics at Blythewood High School and serves as coordinator of professional learning for Richland School District 2 outside of Columbia, S.C.
-As a teacher, Mr. Kelly has placed special emphasis on increasing student enrollment in Advanced Placement coursework, especially among traditionally underrepresented groups and first-time AP students.
-In his hybrid role, he develops and manages professional learning and growth opportunities for more than 3,000 staff members across his district.
+Patrick Kelly teaches AP U.S. Government and Politics at Blythewood High School in Richland School District 2 outside Columbia, South Carolina.
+Mr. Kelly has taught at BHS since 2005, where he places special emphasis on increasing student enrollment in Advanced Placement coursework, especially among traditionally underrepresented groups and first-time AP students.

 Mr. Kelly is certified by the National Board for Professional Teaching Standards and was one of five finalists for South Carolina State Teacher of the Year in 2014.
-Mr. Kelly is a member of the Board of Directors for the Palmetto State Teachers Association and a member of the Executive Board of Directors for the Center for Educator Recruitment, Retention, and Advancement.
-He is also a member of the National Network of State Teachers of the Year and is a regular contributor for Education Post.
+He is also a member of the National Network of State Teachers of the Year and is the Vice Chair of the Executive Board of Directors for South Carolina's Center for Educator Recruitment, Retention, and Advancement.